mattswedin/Watering-Man/README.md

 BACKGROUND

 Watering Man is a simple 2D platforming game.
 The controls are run, jump, and shoot.
-In this snippet of the game, flower demons are breaking into your house and you must vaquish them.
-Watering Man can fill his watering can head with many different liquids.
-In this case it is vinegar because these flower demons need to be dried up and destroyed.
+In this game, flower demons are breaking into your house and you must vaquish them.
+Using water, Watering man is able to free the possessed flowers from the demonic hold controlling them.
+Shoot all the flower demons to proceed to the next level.

-Once you get out of your house and reach the garden, there will be even MORE demon plants and flowers.
-If any insects have injested infected plant bits they will also become demons.
-At the end of the garden level you will need to face a giant enemy demon mantis to offically complete the game.